mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/1_1-deploy-stack.md

 # Deploy the Stack

-In the first half of the lab, participants will examine the various cloud resources that have been deployed by the DA.
-This will include identifying and understanding the components and services that make up the deployed architecture, providing insight into how these resources integrate to form a secure and compliant generative AI (Gen AI) solution.
+In the first half of the lab, participants will first deploy their own deployable architecture (DA) within IBM Cloud.
+After the deployment, they will examine the various cloud resources that have been provisioned by a previously deployed DA, gaining an understanding of the components and services that make up the deployed architecture.
+This will provide valuable insight into how these resources integrate to form a secure and compliant generative AI (Gen AI) solution.

-Note: Discuss projects
 ______

 Retrieval augmented generation (RAG) is an AI framework for improving the quality of LLM-generated responses by grounding the model on external sources knowledge to supplement the LLM’s internal representation of information.

 1. Expand the **Navigation menu (A)** on the upper right-hand corner.
 Select **Projects (B)**
 ![alt text](../images/1.1.1.png)

+    **Projects** are a named collection of configurations used to manage resources and deployments across accounts, employing an Infrastructure as Code (IaC) approach.
+Projects allow teams to configure, deploy, and monitor deployments using DevOps best practices.
+Each project includes tools to scan for potentially harmful resource changes, ensure compliance, track security, and manage costs.
+They are designed with a compliance-first and IaC approach to guarantee that projects are secure, governed, and continuously compliant.

 2. Select the **deployed project (A)** that corresponds to your group number.
 ![alt text](../images/1.1.2.png)